 Lokum, the special Turkish sweets, were invented in the 18th century in Istanbul.
-From there they spread to the entire Ottoman Empire and from there also to Europe, as a "Turkish delight".
+They become popular in the entire Ottoman Empire, including Europe and our region (as a "Turkish delight").

-The legend tells that the Locum was invented after the Turkish sultan complained that he was tired of eating hard and "tooth-breaking" candies.
-When looking for a substance that would soften the candies, they found the Mastica to be especially suitable.
+The legend tells that the Lokum was invented after the Turkish sultan complained that he was tired of eating hard and "tooth-breaking" candies.
+When looking for a substance that would soften the candies, they found the masticca to be especially suitable.

 1 block, about 500Gram